okinawabob/um/cmis102.md

 - [Assignment 1: Computer Coding]({{site.baseurl}}/assets/cmis102/CMIS102A01d.pdf "Right click this link and open in new tab")
 {: .pdf}

+We will be using JavaScript as the programming language for this class so it has the added advantage that all your work efforts can be hosted on a website.
+I recommend GitHub pages as your free web host.
+Actually, I use it myself and utilize islandman.org as my custom domain name.
+If you had me in IFSM201 you can continue using the GitHub account your created and continue developing your website in Markdown or HTML.
+However, for this week I would like you to experience HTML code for Assignment 1.
+If you need to create a new GitHub account then please follow along with this [Assignment: Create a Website]({{site.baseurl}}/assets/ifsm201/Asgn4-Markdown.pdf) handout that we utilized in IFSM201.
+I created a sample website at <http://iwakunibob.github.io>.
+The YouTube video [GitHub Hosting in 5 minutes | Free Static Web Hosting | Quick Code](https://youtu.be/hXorYP_HQtM) also walks you through this same process.

 Watch the videos to help you get started writing HTML code using a text editor.
-As an alternative text editor you could also use [Notepad++](https://notepad-plus-plus.org/downloads/) featured here if you are a windows user which is used in these videos, but Visual Studio Code has more features.
+As an alternative text editor you could also use [Notepad++](https://notepad-plus-plus.org/downloads/) featured here if you are a windows user which is used in these videos, but [Visual Studio Code](https://code.visualstudio.com) has more features and is my recommended code editor listed below.
+If you get weary of watching YouTube advertisements you may want to try the [Brave browser](https://brave.com/).

 - [HTML5 Tutorial For Beginners - part 1 - Getting Started](https://youtu.be/9gTw2EDkaDQ) 8m
 - [HTML5 Tutorial For Beginners - part 2 - Text](https://youtu.be/YcApt9RgiT0) 6m